gdude2002/markdown-cms/README.md

 Let's work from the bottom-up..

-* `password` - This is a configurable password for reloading the configuration and recompiling all the Markdown files.
+* `password` - This is a configurable password for reloading the configuration and recompiling all the Markdown files - You shouldn't need to do this manually, however.
 * `frontpage` - Settings that relate to which entry is shown on the front page.
     * `mode` - This can be either `latest` or `entry`; use the latter if you just want to show a specific entry all the time.